Spuriosity1/Spuriosity1.github.io/_posts/2022-03-22-commutation.md

 `Expression.replaceall((glob1, repl1), [(glob2, repl2),] ... )`

 `glob` must be castable to `Term`, and `repl` must be castable to `Expression`.
-This has to be written as one function (rather than a series of single-term replacements to deal with the fairly common case that we want to swap two operators.
+This has to be written as one function (as opposed to a sequence of single-term replacements) to deal with the fairly common case that we want to swap two operators.

 {% highlight python %}